coolbrickv314/drowsy_driver_coolbrick/README.md

 ```

 ## Expected Output
-- A real-time video feed with face and eye landmarks drawn.
+- A real-time webcam feed showing face mesh with eye outline, EAR value and "EYES CLOSED!" alert if drowsiness is deteced.
-- A text overlay displaying the EAR value.
-- A warning message "EYES CLOSED!" when prolonged eye closure is detected.

 ## Troubleshooting
 ### Common Issues & Fixes

-1. **Dlib Module Not Found**
-   - Ensure Dlib is installed correctly:
+1. **No webcam feed**
+   - Chnage camera address.
      ```bash
-     pip install dlib
+     cv2.VideoCapture(1)  # or cv2.VideoCapture(2)
      ```
-   - Try reinstalling with:
+   - Or test if the webcam is accessible with:
      ```bash
-     pip uninstall dlib && pip install dlib
+     v4l2-ctl --list-devices
      ```

-2. **Shape Predictor File Not Found**
-   - Ensure `shape_predictor_68_face_landmarks.dat` is in the correct directory.
-   - Use the absolute path if necessary:
+2. **MediaPipe errors**
+   - Reinstall MediaPipe
      ```python
-     predictor = dlib.shape_predictor("/absolute/path/to/shape_predictor_68_face_landmarks.dat")
+     pip install mediapipe -y
+     pip install mediapipe
      ```

-3. **Camera Not Working**
+3. **Blank window (no face detection)**
-   - Ensure your webcam is properly connected.
+   - Ensure lighting and camera permissions
+     ```bash
+     sudo usermod -aG video $USER # add permission groups $USER  # make sure you're in the 'video' group
+     ```
    - Try changing the video capture index in `cap = cv2.VideoCapture(0)`.
 Replace `0` with `1` or `2` if necessary.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).

 ## Acknowledgments
-- Dlib for facial landmark detection.
+- MediaPipe for advanced facial landmark detection.
-- OpenCV for image processing.
+- OpenCV for video processing and display.
-- SciPy for spatial distance calculations.
+- SciPy for geometric distance calculations.